ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 \textbf{ETTA-DiT} ~~ Finally, we provide several key improvements to the DiT implementation in \citet{evans2024stable}, and call our implementation ETTA-DiT.
 Through experiments, we find that solely replacing their architecture with ETTA-DiT leads to improved training losses and evaluation results.
 Our improvements include:

-\textit{1)} Adaptive layer normalization (AdaLN):\footnote{In our preliminary study using \texttt{stable-audio-tools} with its vanilla implementation, switching from \texttt{prepending} to \texttt{AdaLN} resulted in worse results.} We switch from prepending to AdaLN timestep embedding and apply AdaLN.
-Contrary to the baseline, we apply AdaLN to all inputs: self-attention, cross-attention, and feed-forward layer.
+\textit{1)} Adaptive layer normalization (AdaLN): We switch from prepending to AdaLN timestep embedding and apply AdaLN. \footnote{In our preliminary study using \texttt{stable-audio-tools} with its vanilla implementation, switching from \texttt{prepending} to \texttt{AdaLN} resulted in worse results.} Contrary to the baseline, we apply AdaLN to all inputs: self-attention, cross-attention, and feed-forward layer.
 The AdaLN parameters are initialized with scale $=1$ and bias $=0$ so that AdaLN does not modulate the feature at initialization.
 When applying AdaLN, we enforce \texttt{FP32}, use \texttt{torch.autocast} for numerical precision.
 Contrary to the baseline, we use a bias term for the linear layer and use unbounded gating (i.e. no $\mathrm{sigmoid}$).

 \textit{2)} Final layers: Compared to the baseline, we initialize the final projection layer of DiT to output zeros.
 This matches the mean of the VAE latent distribution, and therefore leads to improved stability and convergence rate.
 We also use AdaLN in the final projection layer.